Comcast Customer Privacy Notice

 - the device identifiers and network addresses of equipment used with your account;

-- records indicating the number of television sets, set-top boxes, modems, telephones, home security and automation devices, or other devices connected to our cable system; and
+- records indicating the number and types of devices connected to our network;

-When you use cable video services, our cable system automatically generates information about your use of the services and their features, and we collect much of this information as part of providing services to you.
-For example, we receive information about the use of set top boxes, remote controls, electronic program guides, video players, applications, and other devices and software connected to our cable system.
-This information includes which channels, programs, and advertisements are viewed and for how long, for example.
+When you use the Services, our cable system automatically generates, transmits, and collects much of this information as part of providing the Services to you.
+For example, we receive information about the use of set-top boxes, remote controls, program guides, video players, applications, and other devices and software connected to our cable system (“video activity data”).
+The video activity data includes, for example, which channels, programs, and advertisements are viewed and for how long.
 It may also include information about navigation through program guides and applications, and use of devices like remote controls and tablets.
-Except as described below, we collect this activity data without names and addresses or other personally identifiable information and we consider it de-identified data.
+If you select various features of our equipment, such as voice commands or search, we also will collect and process the data needed to fulfill your requests.

 - billing and invoicing;

 - account administration;

 - maintenance and operations, including management of the network and devices supporting our service and our systems;